lukeapage/eslint-plugin-switch-case/docs/rules/no-case-curly.md

 ## When Not To Use It

-If you don't mind switch statement cases to have their own variables/scope.
+If you need switch statement cases to have their own variables/scope.